by Texas Homesteader ~

 Why RancherMan, that’s brilliant!
 Let’s give it a try.

 Using Fishing Line To Discourage Birds

-So we took some inexpensive fishing line and wrapped it around the first post and strung it tightly to the second post about 2″ to 3″ above the rail.
+So we took some inexpensive fishing line and wrapped it around the first post and strung it tightly to the second post, running it about 2″ to 3″ above the rail.

 As you can see by the photo below, the fishing line really is almost invisible!
 So it doesn’t detract from the beauty of our view of our yard nor watching the beautiful birds at our feeder.

 Would The Fishing Line Trick Work?

 But would our little fishing line hack actually work?
 Would the birds find a way around our barrier?

 Perhaps they are too smart for our little trick and they’ll lite on the edge of the rail instead?
 Or maybe the fishing line will stretch enough to sag all the way to the rail under the bird’s weight and make no difference at all.